 Facioscapulohumeral muscular dystrophy (FSHD) is classified as a neuromuscular disease (NMD), as are all types of muscular dystrophy.
 Muscular dystrophies are marked by progressive skeletal muscle weakness, defects in the physical components of muscle, and the death of muscle cells and tissue.
-FSHD gets its name because the progressive loss of skeletal muscle is usually noticeable across facial (facio), back (scapula), and upper arm (humeral) muscles.
-The abdominal core, hip girdle, and legs are also affected in many patients.
-Muscle weakness often sets in asymmetrically, affecting only one arm or one leg, for example, and as a result may be mistakenly attributed to strain or a sports injury.
-Symptoms may manifest early, sometimes years before a formal diagnosis.
+FSHD gets its name because the muscle loss is usually noticeable across facial (facio), back (scapula), and upper arm (humeral) muscles.
+The abdominal core, hip girdle, and legs are also commonly affected.
+Muscle weakness typically sets in asymmetrically, affecting only one arm or one leg, for example, and as a result may be mistakenly attributed to strain or a sports injury.
+Symptoms may appear years before a formal diagnosis.
 These can (but don’t always) include:

 - Inability to whistle;